What is a Dental Implant?

 An implant supported bridge is a restorative solution for spaces where three or more adjacent teeth are missing.
-This restoration typically requires two implants to support the porcelain bridge.
-The bridge provides a functional and aesthetic replacement for a patient’s natural teeth.
+This restoration typically requires two implants to support the bridge that provides a functional and aesthetic replacement for a patient’s natural teeth.

 What are the advantages of an implant supported bridge?

-Because of the natural look and feel of the porcelain and the functional stability provided by the implants, implant supported bridges are an effective solution to replace multiple missing teeth.
+Because of the natural look and feel and the functional stability provided by the implants, implant supported bridges are an effective solution to replace multiple missing teeth.

-Why should I consider implant-supported dentures over traditional dentures?
+Why should I consider implant anchored dentures over traditional dentures?